dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/databases.md

 - How to connect to a local DuckDB database using a resource and query it in an asset definition.
 - How to connect to different databases in different environments, such as development and production.
-- How to connect to a Snowflake database using a resource definition.
+- How to connect to a Snowflake database using the `SnowflakeResource`

 <details>
   <summary>Prerequisites</summary>